PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 JIRA_JQL_QUERY="project = 'CPG' AND textfields ~ 'SEARCH_FIELD' ORDER BY created DESC"
 ```

 Note: Adjust the `JIRA_JQL_QUERY` to fit your specific Jira project and data structure.
-(Restart the application after updating the environment variables)
+Restart the application after updating the environment variables.

-## Slack Bot Integration
+## Slack bot integration

 Follow the [Slack integration guide](https://github.com/redis-developer/langgraph-pm-maestro/blob/main/docs/how-tos/slack.md) to create and configure your Slack app.
 After setup, configure the following environment variables in your .env file: